wenceorg/phys52015/site/content/setup/hamilton.md

 Since we'll be logging in a lot, I also provide some [tips]({{< ref configuration.md >}}) on how to configure `ssh` for swifter login.

+# Using cosma instead

+Some of you may have access to the Physics-run [COSMA](https://www.dur.ac.uk/icc/cosma/) system.
+You can also use this system, the same information about setting up ssh login also applies.